Book a hike

 Mountaineering routes & scrambles

-1. JEBEL NASB UMSAYRI (3-5km): Known as Jebel Umsayri to the Bedouin, this small peak rises over the lowlands around Mons Claudianus.
-Spectacular views unfold over vast deserts from its 1143m top.
-It is the lowest, most accessible peak on the Red Sea Mountain Trail, requiring a steep scramble to the top, with an elevation gain of 400m from the start point.
+1. JEBEL NASB UMSAYRI (3-5km): Often known just as Jebel Umsayri to the Bedouin, this small peaklet rises over the lowlands around Mons Claudianus.
+Spectacular views unfold over vast, rolling deserts from its 1143m top.
+It is the lowest, most accessible peak on the Red Sea Mountain Trail, requiring a steep scramble to the summit, with an elevation gain of 400m bottom to top.
 Descent can be made a different way & Mons Claudianus visited on the same excursion.
-Jeeps take 1.5 hours each way from Hurghada.
+4x4s take 1.5 hours each way from Hurghada.

-2. ABUL HASSAN TO WADI GHUZA (17km): This hike follows one of the Red Sea Mountain Trail's most beautiful sections, leading through the wild, remote wadis of Jebel Abul Hassan.
-Narrow canyons, winding gorges & four steep, rugged passes are traversed from beginning to end.
-Pools & creeks form here after a good rain & Bedouin families often move around its wadis in search of grazing.
-Jeeps from Hurghada need 1.5 hours approach & 2 hours return.
+2. ABUL HASSAN TO TALLA HAMRA (17km): This hike follows one of the most beautiful sections of the whole Red Sea Mountain Trail, leading through the remote mountains of Jebel Abul Hassan, in the wild, westerly parts of the region.
+Narrow canyons, winding gorges & rugged passes are traversed from beginning to end.
+Pools & creeks form here after a good rain & hikers must be prepared both to scramble & even swim if water is still in the wadi.
+4x4s from Hurghada need 1.5 hours approach & 2.5 hours return.

-3. MONS PORPHYRITES TO UM BALAD (15km): Following an ancient path, this hike leads from the Roman town of Mons Porphyrites to the satellite fort of Um Balad.
-A 1000m pass is crossed mid-way, with spectacular views to Jebel Gattar.
-Paths are in good condition but the pass involves 350m ascent & 600m descent.
+3. MONS PORPHYRITES TO UM BALAD (15km): Following an ancient Roman footpath, this hike leads from the Roman town of Mons Porphyrites to the satellite fort of Um Balad.
+A 1000m pass is crossed mid-way, giving spectacular views to Jebel Gattar.
+Paths are in good condition, but the pass involves 350m ascent & 600m descent.
 A shorter option is possible, from Mons Porphyrites to another satellite fort, known as Medina Badiya (10km total).
-Jeeps from Hurghada need 2 hours approach & 1.5 hours return.
+4x4s from Hurghada need 2.5 hours approach & 1 hour return.

-4. RUWEISHID HIGHLANDS (7km): This hike involves a traverse of the beautiful Ruweishid Highlands.
-Starting at Gabr Ruweishid - the tomb of an old Bedouin raiding hero - the route leads through wild wadis, narrow, shadowy canyons, and over high passes to the Plain of El Graygar.
-Spectacular mountain vistas to Jebel Gattar and Jebel Shayib unfold on the way.
-Tricky, mildly exposed scrambling steps are involved in some spots.
-Jeeps from Hurghada take around 1.5 hours on the approach & return.
+4. RUWEISHID HIGHLANDS (7km): This hike traverses the beautiful Ruweishid Highlands, between Wadi Ghuza & the Plain of El Graygar.
+Starting at Gabr Ruweishid - the tomb of an old Bedouin raiding hero - hikers walk wild wadis & narrow, shadowy canyons, crossing high passes to the Plain of El Graygar.
+Spectacular mountain vistas to Jebel Gattar & Jebel Shayib unfold on the way.
+Tricky, mildly exposed scrambling steps are involved.
+4x4s from Hurghada take around 1.5 hours on the approach & return.

 Costs & trip schedule